tusharpotdar99/Diabetes-Prediction-App/README.md

 ## Model Deployment

-The app is deployed on render.
-The deployment steps include:
+The app is deployed on Render.
+Follow these steps to deploy your app on Render:

-1. Create a `Procfile` with the following content:
+1. **Create a `Procfile`** with the following content:
     ```sh
     web: python main.py
     ```

+2. **Initialize a git repository and commit your code**:
+    ```sh
+    git init
+    git add .
+    git commit -m "Initial commit"
+    ```

+3. **Push your code to a repository on a platform like GitHub**.

+4. **Deploy on Render**:
+   - Log in to Render and create a new Web Service.
+   - Connect your GitHub repository.
+   - Choose the branch to deploy.
+   - Set the Build Command to:
+     ```sh
+     pip install -r requirements.txt
+     ```
+   - Set the Start Command to:
+     ```sh
+     python main.py
+     ```
+   - Click on "Create Web Service" to deploy your app.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any features or bug fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments